|Simplified JesusIsLord.org Navigation|

 Mobile devices have presentation limitations.
 While a full-size computer monitor can display a web page which can be easily and quickly scanned, a mobile device shows only a small portion of the information at one time on the device screen.
 One doesn't know at what point of the full-size screen is being accessed and navigating to other areas can be cumbersome.
 Praise God that clicking in to JesusIsLord.org from a mobile device such as a cell phone one can read the entire site!
 But if the navigation bars are not brief, they can make surfing frustrating.
-So the page Home: Right navigation bars offers just one time JesusIsLord.org navigation bars (the right side, where the content local to JesusIsLord.org can be found).
+So the page Home: Right side navigation bars (http://www.jesusislord.org/right.htm) offers JesusIsLord.org navigation bars (the right side, where the content local to JesusIsLord.org can be found).

 Why distinguish between PC-friendly and Mobile-friendly links?

 A July issue of Business Week Magazine states that we have only scratched the surface for broadband mobile.
 At this time there is coding in many web pages that will prevent loading the page onto a cell phone.
 Some ministries know this and offer both PC-friendly and mobile-friendly pages with almost the same content.
 Where there is a difference, I point out the difference and offer both.
 In the future two things will happen.
 More ministries will rework their web sites in order to download on to the current cell phones.
 Also, cell phones will morph into portable desktop PCs which can easily download PC-friendly content.
 There will always be a lag in developing countries.
 I will pick the best solution I can with what is available on the web so as not to frustrate cell phone users wherever they are.
 You may be pleased to know I have a low cost cell phone so my testing is real.

 How do I view .mobi sites?